LakshyaMittal3301/socratium/ARCHITECTURE.md

 ## AI Provider Handling (Current)
 - Provider config stored locally in SQLite; API keys encrypted at rest.
 - Gemini is supported via the `@google/genai` SDK.
+- Provider configuration is managed from the Library UI modal.

 ## Working Agreements for AI Agents
 - Make one focused change at a time; confirm before big refactors.